arndt-s/oauth-spiffe-client-authentication/draft-schwenkschuster-oauth-spiffe-client-auth.md

 Trust domain "production": SPIFFE Bundle Endpoint at https://example.com/auth/spiffe/bundle.json
 ~~~

-## SPIFFE Workload API

-OAuth 2.0 Authorization Servers that have access to a SPIFFE Workload API SHOULD leverage said Workload API to retrieve the trust bundle.
-It is able to actively notify the authorization server of a change in the keying material in the bundle and can reduce the time to distribute updates significantly.

-This requires the authorization server to be part of a SPIFFE trust domain and allows for retrieving the trust bundle of said trust domain.
-Additional trust domains MAY be made available via federated bundles that are part of the bundle.
-See {{SPIFFE_FEDERATION}} for details.

-Authorization Servers MAY choose to automatically trust bundles coming from the SPIFFE Workload API.
-However, this is NOT RECOMMENDED and more explicit configuration which trust domains to trust SHOULD be maintained.

 ## SPIFFE Bundle Endpoint

-Compared to the Workload API the SPIFFE Bundle Endpoint allows for key distribution over the web.
+The SPIFFE Bundle Endpoint allows for key distribution over the web.
 The bundle endpoint exposes the signing keys for X509 and JWT-SVIDs via a JSON Web Key Set according to {{RFC7517}} over HTTPS.

 Server authentication on this endpoint is available in 2 flavors, for the sake of interopability in context of this specification the WebPKI flavor MUST be used.
 This effectively means that the server certificate of the bundle endpoint is trusted by the authorization server accessing it.
 See Sec 5.2.1 of {{SPIFFE_FEDERATION}} for details.